Careium/code-challenge-frontend/README.md

 # Your challenge
 - Create a React app that satisfies all the requirements listed above.
-If you have ideas for nice-to-have features you are welcome to add them.
+If you have ideas for nice-to-have features you are encouraged to add them.
+Surprise us!
 - You can use any boilerplate and tools that you want to (NextJS, CRA etc) but we advice you to keep it simple.
 A clean, robust react app is what we're looking for, and we're usually in favor of using all available tools and tricks to get things done.
 - Modern browsers, no weird legacy
 - You can deploy your app on whatever cloud provider you wish (zeit, heroku, gcp etc)